May 8, 2017

 By developing products that can be made locally, print+ wants to develop new methods and concepts for manufacturing.
 The print+ headphone is the first installment in this series of print+ DIY kits.
 As Patrick argues, "as a launching product it really shows the unused potential desktop 3D printers have".

 After launching the headphones, more print+ DIY kits will follow.
-Stay tuned on the print+ website for more updates, or visit our explore pages for other examples of how desktop 3D printing can reshape product design.
+Visit our explore pages for other examples of how desktop 3D printing can reshape product design.